 Solar Panels and the Photovoltaic Effect

-The next step in making solar panels work is getting these electrons to flow in one direction, producing electric current.
+The next step in making solar panels work to produce solar power is getting these electrons to flow in one direction, producing electric current.
 This is accomplished by adding impurities to the silicon crystal, a process manufacturers of solar panels call "doping."
 One part of the crystal is doped with phosphorus.
 Phosphorus contains one more electron than silicon and creates a net negative charge.
 The other part is doped with boron, which contains one fewer electron, working to create a net positive charge.
 When placed next to each other in solar panels, these doped crystals form a solar cell.
 The junction between the negatively charged silicon crystal and the positively charged crystal is known as the N-P Junction.

 Initially, the extra electrons from the negative side rush to fill the empty spaces in the positive side, working until both sides reach equilibrium.
-The buildup of charge on either side of the junction produces an electric field which works as a one-way barrier to electrons - they can cross from the positive side to the negative side, but not the other way.
+The build-up of charge on either side of the junction produces an electric field which works as a one-way barrier to electrons - they can cross from the positive side to the negative side but not the other way.